mahdinasseri/educAItion-AI-agent/README.md

   <img src="img/IMG_7010.jpeg" height="400"><img src="img/IMG_7011.jpeg" height="400">

+* **Speaking Practice Module:**

+  The user is presented with a question modeled after common IELTS and TOEFL speaking prompts.
+The user responds with a voice message, which is then analyzed.
+Based on the analysis, a voice reply is generated and sent back to the user.
+This reply includes personalized feedback on their performance, corrections if needed, and a model answer to help them improve.

 > 🔍 The Leitner system is a time-tested flashcard technique that increases retention by spacing repetition over time.
 You can read more about it [here](https://en.wikipedia.org/wiki/Leitner_system).

 ---